October 2020 | The C.A.L.M. Approach and Bexar County Sheriff's Office, supported by the 100 Club of San Antonio.

 This approach is designed to provide officers a practical skill set they can exercise when dealing with open, empty-handed force encounters; skills that encompass proper communication strategies, sound decision-making, and lifesaving medical considerations.
 This methodology underscores the need to avoid physical confrontation whenever possible; however, should such confrontation be unavoidable, this concept provides critical direction to increase the safety of everyone involved, including the subject(s).

-Training also includes a newly designed, medically-approved recovery/restraining position, the Lateral Recovery Restraint (LRR).
+Training also includes a newly designed, medically-approved recovery/restraining position, the LRR.
 Subject(s) can be placed in this position when they have been involved in a violent physical encounter or are under the influence of a drug.
 The LRR allows subject(s) to recover more effectively thus increasing survivability while still giving officers a positive control technique.

 This 8-hour training encompasses both an interactive classroom portion and a physical, hands-on element.
 C.A.L.M. certification is achieved upon successful completion of this training.
 A train-the-trainer component is available for large departments that require extensive commitment.